TOMToolkit/tom_base/docs/observing/observation_module.rst

 we've defined a function ``layout(self)`` that is used to display the fields that we've created.

-All fields must show be named in the ``layout`` function in order to be displayed, and the ``layout`` function is also how we could make the layout more sophisticated.
+All fields must be named in the ``layout`` function in order to be displayed, and the ``layout`` function is also how we could make the layout more sophisticated.
 See the `django-crispy-forms documentation <https://django-crispy-forms.readthedocs.io/en/latest/>`__ and the `lco.py module <https://github.com/TOMToolkit/tom_base/blob/main/tom_observations/facilities/lco.py>`__ for examples.